 Translation and interpretation processes are one of the challenging issues lawyers face in these LAO files.
-Although lawyers generally seek to find a solution of their clients’ translation problems by reaching out to their coworkers and other translators they have worked in the past, possible problems are usually just around the corner.
+Although lawyers generally seek to find a solution of their clients’ translation problems by reaching out to their coworkers and other translators they have worked in the past, possible issues are usually just around the corner.

 When all the processing hassle is completed, and the job is done, lawyers then suffer a loss of their billable hours when doing the appropriate invoicing for the completed translation and interpretation job.
-If the required time exceeds what is available on the LAO issued certificate, permissions must be pre-obtained or detailed explanation of why it was required must be explained.
-Therefore, invoicing and accounting process is usually postponed to lawyers’ most appropriate time and their compensation is well delayed.
+If the required time exceeds what is available on the LAO issued certificate, permissions must be a pre-obtained or detailed explanation of why it was required must be explained.
+Therefore, invoicing and accounting process is usually postponed to lawyers’ most appropriate time, and their compensation is well delayed.

 With the new LAO integration feature, Cuz Translation is a complete success and a very useful tool for lawyers.